 Thought beyond play

 Alan Williamson is Editor-in-Chief of Five out of Ten and co-founder of Split Screen.
-Alan was technology editor at Edinburgh University’s The Student, has contributed to the New Statesman and runs Critical Distance’s monthly Blogs of the Round Table.
+He has written for the New Statesman, Eurogamer, MacFormat, and this one kids’ magazine you won’t have read (but paid well).
 Originally from Northern Ireland, he now lives in Oxford.

 Craig Wilson is responsible for at least half of the design of Five out of Ten, especially the good looking bits.
 He is the other co-founder of Split Screen and was an award-winning editor at The Student.
 He also likes creating insightful infographics and recording his own music.

 Jess Turner is the Web and Social Editor at Five out of Ten.
 From the Blue Mountains in Sydney, she now resides in Oxford – most of her time is spent trying to find good coffee.
 She has written for The Guardian and The Western Weekender, ‘Penrith’s leading newspaper’.

 Marko Jung is Five out of Ten‘s website manager and 9th Dan UNIX ninja.
 Whenever he’s not working on the site infrastructure or adding nifty new features, you might find him rowing around Oxford or scuba diving the seven seas (but never the other way around).

 Robbie Pickles is Five out of Ten‘s Copy Editor.
 He’s a History and Politics graduate, formerly working at the University of Oxford and now Sheffield, whose pop culture references dry up around 1997.
 His previous works include a comment on the Guardian website and a terse quote in his high school magazine.

 Leigh Alexander is Editor-at-Large for Gamasutra and a widely-published journalist and consultant on the art, culture and business of games.
 Her work has appeared in Slate, the Atlantic, the New Statesman, the Guardian and the Columbia Journalism Review.